XCmaps/XCMaps/README.md

 ## API Documentation

-XCMAPS provides several API endpoints that can be used by other applications:
+XCmaps provides several API endpoints that can be used by other applications:

 ### Wind Data